TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

       quantity int(11) DEFAULT '0' NOT NULL
    );

-This file gets read by the TYPO3 database analyzer which then takes care of creating the table.
+This file gets read by the TYPO3 database analyzer, which then takes care of creating the table.
 If you inspect your database, you may notice more columns (like `pid` or `uid`) - these are necessary for administrative purposes and will be created automatically.
 Your product's characteristics ``name``, ``description`` and ``quantity`` appear as columns, too.

-To make your products editable / creatable by the backend of TYPO3, you need a configuration file specifying how your editing form should look like.
+To make your products editable/creatable by the backend of TYPO3, you need a configuration file specifying how your editing form should look like.
 The configuration is stored in a PHP array, the *Table-Configuration-Array* (in short: *TCA*).